-At the end of the inspection we will produce our Summarised Inspection Findings (SIF).
+At the end of the inspection, we will produce our Summarised Inspection Findings (SIF).
+Where there is a nursery class there will be a separate SIF.
 This document will summarise our findings from all the evidence gathered during the inspection visit.
-The main messages from this will form the basis for our sharing of findings meeting at the end of the three days.
-After the inspection, we will return a draft of our SIF to the school and the local authority to provide an opportunity to check for accuracy.
+The main messages from this will form the basis for our sharing of findings meeting at the end of the two days.
+After the inspection, we will send a draft of our SIF(s) to the school and the local authority to provide an opportunity to check for accuracy.

-At the end of the inspection we will also produce a letter to parents and carers.
-This will indicate key strengths of the school and aspects which need to be improved.
-We will provide a statement of the confidence we have in the school's capacity to improve the quality of its own work and share evaluation grades for the two Q.I.s.
+At the end of the inspection we will produce a letter to parents and carers.
+This will indicate key strengths of the school and aspects which need to be improved after the inspection.
+We shall provide a statement of the confidence we have in the school's capacity to improve the quality of its own work and share evaluation grades for the two QIs.
 If we plan to undertake any further inspection activities this will also be outlined in the letter.
-After the inspection, we will return a draft of our letter to the school and the local authority to provide an opportunity for comment.
+After the inspection, we will return a draft of our letter to the school and the local authority to provide an opportunity to check for accuracy.

-We aim to publish the letter to parent and carers and the SIF on our website within ten weeks of the end of the inspection
+We aim to publish the letter to parent and carers and the SIF on our website within ten weeks of the end of the inspection.